-The nature and causes of the crisis of recent years have had such a profound effect on the welfare system that the social policies of individual States have had to be reconsidered.
-Data on employment and market flow reveal that what has substantially contributed to the crisis of the welfare models is globalization in its broadest sense as a range of processes such as the internationalization of markets and goods, services and financial flow, quantitative growth and the diversification of multinational enterprises (including a growing number from emerging countries such as China, Brazil and, most recently, Columbia), as well as the acceleration of Foreign Direct Investment.
-These processes have at the cohabiting dependents, which accessed the social benefits only because of the institutional mediation of the family, another important value on which was based the welfare system in European countries.
-See G L Tosato and L Bellodi ' II Nuovo Diritto Europeo della Concorrenza.
+The nature and causes of the crisis of recent years have had such a profound effect on the welfare system that the social policies of individual States59 have had to be reconsidered.
+Data on employment and market flow reveal that what has substantially contributed to the crisis of the welfare models is globalization60 in its broadest sense as a range of processes such as the internationalization of markets and goods, services and financial flow, quantitative growth and the diversification of multinational enterprises (including a growing number from emerging countries such as China, Brazil and, most recently, Columbia), as well as the acceleration of Foreign Direct Investment61.
+These processes have certainly produced new jobs and many significant opportunities to companies in terms of innovation and profit, but at the same time, they have reduced s8 It is commonly expressed this concept by the theorists of the labour law, in terms of the coincidence of the status of the citizen with the status of the worker.
+The status of worker allowed, in fact, the recognition - next to the existing civil and political rights, also the social rights, which were to be claimed.
+These were made of a range of different rights that were recognized at the worker (entitlement to benefits and to general mandatory insurance) and at the cohabiting dependents, which accessed the social benefits only because of the institutional mediation of the family, another important value on which was based the welfare system in European countries.
+See G L Tosato and L Bellodi ' Il Nuovo Diritto Europeo della Concorrenza.
 Aspetti Procedurali, (Giuffrè, Milano, 2004); M Paci 'Quali Prospettive per il Welfare?'
 [1990] 5 Assistenza Sociale 441; E Cataldi 'La Famiglia dell'Assicurato nel Sistema di Previdenza Sociale' [1962] Rivista Diritto del Lavoro, 277 and V Amendola 'La Posizione Soggettiva dei Famigliari nei Sistemi Previdenziali' [1970] Previdenza Sociale, 1043.
-About the issue of the relationship between social rights and labour law also refers to C Offe 'II Bisogno di Rifondazione dei Principi della Giustizia Sociale' [1989] 83-84 L'Inchiesta, 13; G G Balandi, 'Non Lavoro e Protezione Sociale' [1995] 1 Lavoro e Diritto, 9; S B Sgritta 'Società del Lavoro e Società dei Cittadini: un Difficile Rapporto' [1991] 2 Tutela, 25; A Baldassarre 'Diritti Sociali' Enciclopedia del Diritto (1989) 14 and L Menghini 'I diritti Sociali' [1998] Argomenti di Dritto del Lavoro, 1.
+About the issue of the relationship between social rights and labour law also refers to C Offe 'Il Bisogno di Rifondazione dei Principi della Giustizia Sociale' [1989] 83-84 L'Inchiesta, 13; G G Balandi, 'Non Lavoro e Protezione Sociale' [1995] 1 Lavoro e Diritto, 9; S B Sgritta 'Società del Lavoro e Società dei Cittadini: un Difficile Rapporto' [1991] 2 Tutela, 25; A Baldassarre 'Diritti Sociali' Enciclopedia del Diritto (1989) 14 and L Menghini 'I diritti Sociali' [1998] Argomenti di Dritto del Lavoro, 1.